Overview of the Intellectual & Developmental Disabilities

 Possible services available for select persons on the IDD Waiver include respite care, community inclusion supports, residential supported-living, nursing oversight, care coordination and various other services.

 What Do You Need and How Do You Get There

 In order for a person with an intellectual and developmental disability to receive help through the State of Alaska they must be determined developmentally disabled as defined by state law.

 - The State of Alaska recognizes that completing and submitting the application for eligibility (Eligibility Determination and Request for Services form) can be a frustrating process.
 The Short-Term Assistance & Referral Programs (STAR) are available to assist persons in learning what is required to meet the state law definition of developmentally disabled , navigating the eligibility process and understanding what services, other than waiver, may be available.
 The STAR Roster provides a contact list of Short-term Assistance & Referral Programs available throughout the state.

-- The Eligibility Determination and Request for Services application requests information about an applicant’s service needs, current services received functional capabilities and lists the required documentation for consideration.
-An instruction manual is available.
+- The Developmental Disability Determination Application requests information about an applicant’s service needs, current services received functional capabilities and lists the required documentation for consideration.

 Intellectual and Developmental Disabilities (I/DD) Brochure

 WHAT HAPPENS IF I AM DETERMINED ELIGIBLE FOR SERVICES?